 dbrand is one of the best skin makers around, and it’s already put Xbox Series X/S skins into production.
 There are plenty of options to choose from when it comes to colors and materials, and you can choose different options for each side of the console.
 You can also get skins for the controller to match the console itself.

 There are some great racing games out for the Series X already such as Forza Horizons 4 and Forza Motorsport 7.
 And it’s only a matter of time before new racing games are announced (a new Forza Motorsport already was), so why not get ahead of the curve with a proper racing setup?
-The G923 is an advanced racing wheel featuring intense force feedback, a full set of included pedals, a dedicated six-speed shifter, and premium build quality.
+The G923 is an advanced racing wheel featuring intense force feedback, a full set of included pedals, and premium build quality.
 For racing enthusiasts, this is the controller to use—even if finding a place to put it can be a bit complicated.